Microsoft Azure Application Gateway is a virtual appliance that provides ADC (application delivery controller) as a part of its service.

 MS AAG (Azure Application Gateway) is highly available, fully managed and it is scalable.
 This Gateway provides superior logging capabilities and advanced diagnostics for high performance and improved manageability.

 When users create an internal ILB IP or the application gateway, a public VIP endpoint is used for incoming network traffic.
-This internal ILB IP or the public VIP is enabled by the Azure Load Balancer which is being operating at transport level or TCP/UDP, with all network traffic loads balanced to application gateway worker examples.
+This internal ILB IP or the public VIP is enabled by the Azure Load Balancer which is being operated at the transport level or TCP/UDP, with all network traffic loads balanced to application gateway worker examples.

 The Azure application gateway subsequently routes the HTTP/HTTPS traffic on its set configuration, which can be a cloud service, an external or an internal IP address, or the virtual machine.